National Honor Society

 (Mrs. Jennifer McMullen

-Membership in the Bishop Sullivan chapter of the Science National Honor Society (SNHS) is conferred during the last two years of secondary school education.
+Membership in the Catholic High chapter of the Science National Honor Society (SNHS) is conferred during the last two years of secondary school education.
 The SNHS recognizes high achieving students who particularly enjoy math and science and pursue advanced or honors classes in their junior and senior year.
 A student must have and maintain a 3.0 (4.0 scale) overall grade point average (GPA) and a 3.5 GPA across all science classes to be a member.
 In addition, students must enroll in and complete at least one honors or AP level science class during their junior and senior years.

 National Mathematics Honor Society